These 45 specific, actionable, and goal-oriented productive things to do in your spare time will help you with personal growth.

 A 2016 study conducted by the Marriage Foundation and the University of Lincoln found that one date per month led to the biggest increase in happiness and the highest chances of staying together.
 For couples who date more often, some find that there is added financial and time stress.

-30. Make Your Healthy Choices Earlier in the Day
+30. Make Healthier Choices Earlier in the Day

 Did you know that on a typical day, you make 35,000 decisions?
 Most of these are trivial – like when to go to the bathroom.
 But others are more important, like when to ask for a pay raise or what workout program to follow.